Juniper/contrail-installer/README.md

 Contrail.sh is the main script that supports following options:

     build     ... to build OpenContrail
     Install   ... to Install OpenContrail
-    Install ... to Configure & Provision
+    configure ... to Configure & Provision
     start     ... to Start OpenContrail Modules
     stop      ... to Stop OpenContrail Modules

 # Launcing OpenContrail